SFBB/GRCNN/README.md

 #### History
 2021.08.10 Complte train function.
-2021.08.13 Fixed the bug of the model, and add eval functions.
+2021.08.13 Fixed bugs of the model(traning loss no imporoved, very slow training speed, etc), and add eval functions.
 More fixes on generate features scripts and others.
+Imporvments on dataloader method.

 Future plan: Add classifier like GMM, PLDA to replace FC+Softmax during training phase which the original paper mentioned, to make this model work in pratice.